How to Prove a Debt is Not Yours

 Never take responsibility for debt when you get the first collection call.
 Instead, ask for all of the corroborating information the caller has on hand —without accepting liability for the debt.
 Say something along the lines of:

-“I have no recollection of that, but to help me figure out what’s going here, would please answer the following questions?”
+“I have no recollection of that, but to help me figure out what’s going on here, would you please answer the following questions?”

 • What’s your name?